Atlanta On The Big Screen: Top Tourist Spots For Film Lovers

 President Snow’s Mansion

-The property was originally built in 1928, and opened to the public in 1967 as both a house museum and the headquarters for the Atlanta History Center.
-Now, visitors can admire the house’s original furnishings, including 18th-century antiques, before heading outside to reenact their very own Hunger Games scenes.
+Built in 1928 and opened to the public in 1967 as both a house museum and the Atlanta History Center’s headquarters, the property lets visitors admire original furnishings, including 18th-century antiques, before heading outside to reenact their own Hunger Games scenes.

 Piedmont Park